fallrisk/fallrisk.github.io/_posts/2017-03-21-Embedding_Python_in_C++.md

 {% endhighlight %}

-In the `InputBoxProc` you need to uncomment the two lines that were commented out when we first wrote code there.
+In the `InputBoxProc` you need to uncomment the two lines that were commented out when you first wrote code there.
 One writes the text from the input box to our global Python input variable.
 The other line sets the event that you use to tell the thread new input is available.